-ADDITIONAL LEAVE UNDER THE CALIFORNIA FAMILY RIGHTS ACT (CFRA):
+ADDITIONAL LEAVE UNDER THE CALIFORNIA FAMILY RIGHTS ACT (CFRA)

 Under the California Family Rights Act (CFRA), if you have more than 12 months of service with an employer, and have worked at least 1,250 hours in the 12-month period before the date you want to begin your leave, you may have a right to a family care or medical leave (CFRA leave).
-This leave may be up to 12 workweeks in a 12-month period for the birth, adoption, or foster care placement of your child, or for your own serious health condition or that of your child, parent, spouse, domestic partner, grandparent, grandchild, or sibling.
+This leave may be up to 12 workweeks in a 12-month period for the birth, adoption, or foster care placement of your child\\, or for your own serious health condition or that of your child, parent\\\, spouse, domestic partner, grandparent, grandchild, sibling, or someone else related by blood or in family-like relationship with the employee ("designated person").
 Employers may pay their employees while taking CFRA leave, but employers are not required to do so, unless the employee is taking accrued paid time-off while on CFRA leave.
-Employees taking CFRA leave may be eligible for California's Paid Family Leave (PFL) program, which is administered by the Employment Development Department (EDD).
+Employees taking CFRA leave may be eligible for benefits administered by Employment Development Department.